elnebuloso/phing-commons/README.md

  * build:after
  * build

-### Manipulate the Chain
+### manipulate the chain

-To manipulate the steps, you have the possibility to overwrite each step in your xml, just like this.
+to manipulate the steps, you have the possibility to overwrite each step in your xml, just like this.

 ``` xml
 <target name="test:main" hidden="true" depends="test.phplint, test.phpunit" />
 ```

-If you want to use predefined chains by phing-commons you can add this as a list to the property: project.chains Separate the chains by ","
+if you want to use predefined chains by phing-commons you can add this as a list to the property: project.chains separate the chains by ","

  * project.chains = php-package
  * project.chains = foo,bar,baz

-### default Chain
+### default chain

-In chain, **clean:main** calls:
+in chain, **clean:main** calls:

  * clean.tmp:init
  * clean.tmp:before